 What It Looks Like: Focusing so intently on the current business plan that you don’t pay attention to how your industry and your customers are changing around you.

-A Good Fit For: Admittedly there are industries that haven’t been digitally disrupted...yet.
+A Good Fit For: Admittedly there are industries that haven’t been digitally disrupted… yet.
 So this model actually isn’t a great fit for anyone.
-I encourage leadership teams to start paying attention to what’s out there, even in industries outside your own.
-Some industries like media and entertainment (Netflix) or retail (Amazon) have already embraced the transformation, but transportation, legal, and agriculture are not too far behind.
+I encourage leadership teams to start paying attention to what’s out there, even outside your own industry.
+Some industries like media and entertainment (Netflix) or retail (Amazon) have already embraced the transformation, but others like transportation, legal, and agriculture are not too far behind.